KamarajuKusumanchi/soofaloofa.github.io/content/posts/2013-04-09-submitting-a-unity3d-game-to-the-mac-app-store.md

 ---
 title: "Submitting a Unity3d Game to the Mac App Store"
 date: 2013-04-09T14:43:12Z
-description: "Submitting a Unity3d game to the Mac App Store is a somewhat painful process.
-This guide refers to Unity3d 3.5 but should apply to Unity 4.0 and up."
 tags:
   - "unity"
   - "mac app store"